 The CD ladder is great for people who want to cover their bases.

-For the people who are close to or in retirement, or risk averse, this is a safe place for your money.
+For people who are close to or in retirement, or risk-averse, this is a safe place for your money.

 On the other hand, when the economy is doing really well, high-yield savings account rates may match or even exceed CD rates.